mrwatson-de/fmWorkMate/README.md

 # fmWorkMate
 [Makes FileMaker Work]

-fmWorkMate is a power toolkit for FileMaker Developers

-...from MrWatson of www.mrwatson.de and fmworkmate.com
+fmWorkMate is a power toolkit for FileMaker Developers from MrWatson of [mrwatson.de][mrwatson.de] and [fmworkmate.com][fmworkmate.com]

 ...and it's been in development since 2008 (as a hobby alongside my 24*7 FileMaker work),